codeurjc-students/2022-PruebasRendimientoDocker/docs/how_to_provision_dashboards.md

-# How to Create and Mantain Dashboard Through Provisioning
+# How to Create and Maintain Dashboard Through Provisioning

 ## Introduction